nevillco/nevillco.github.io/_posts/2023-07-07-the-first-macro-in-all-of-my-Swift-projects.md

 ---
-title: 'The First macro in all of my Swift Projects'
+title: 'The First macro in (most of) my Swift Projects'
 date: 2023-07-07 09:00:00
 excerpt: Swift 5.9 lets iOS developers extend the Swift compiler all on their own with macros.
 There’s one macro in particular that I am excited about adopting in a variety of projects.
 ---